 An enjoyable, character-driven historical drama set at a small luxury hotel owned by a British family in the glamorous Italian Riviera of the 1920’s.
 Drama, romance and intrigue set against a backdrop of the rise of fascism in Mussolini’s Italy with an extensive cast of characters including the family, staff, guests of the hotel and various residents of Portofino including a corrupt local politician.

-There’s also now a visually stunning television series (two seasons) based on the book that can be watched on PBS, Prime Video or Apple TV in the U.S. – but read the book first!!
+There’s also now a visually stunning television series (three seasons) based on the book that can be watched on PBS, Prime Video or Apple TV in the U.S. – but read the book first!!

 7. The Good Left Undone by Adriana Trigiani